13 Mistakes New Beekeepers Make

 The smoke also interrupts chemical signals among the bees (like the ones marshaling a defensive attack on you).

-A lot of newbies seem reluctant to use the smoker thinking they are harming the bees.
-It really doesn’t.
+Many newbies seem reluctant to use the smoker, thinking they are harming the bees.
+It doesn’t.

 Judicious use of smoke can keep the bees calm.
 Calm bees mean a calmer you.
 A calmer you means fewer injured bees (and fewer stings on you).
 Use the smoker as needed.